3.2 UVIS Data Calibration Steps

 RESERVED2 | 32768 | not used |

-The DQ array may already have been populated with some values to flag pixels affected by telemetry problems during downlink.
+In some cases, the DQ array may already have been populated with some values to flag pixels affected by telemetry problems during downlink.
 Other DQ values will only be marked during further processing (such as cosmic-ray rejection).
-This function also checks pixel values in the SCI extension for full-well saturation, using the value of the SATURATE
+This function potentially performs two checks to determine saturation.
+If the newer (mid-2023) SATUFILE

 column in the CCD parameters table (CCDTAB